yoavne26-hub/inventory-management-sql-bi/README.md

 # Trigger Implementation

-A trigger was implemented to ensure review integrity.
+A trigger was implemented to ensure the reliability of product reviews.

-Users are only allowed to submit a review if they have previously purchased the product.
-If a review is inserted for a product that was not purchased, the trigger automatically removes the record.
-This ensures the reliability of the review system.
+Users are only allowed to submit a review if they have actually purchased the product.
+If a review is inserted for a product that was never purchased by that user, the trigger automatically removes the review.

+This ensures that the review system reflects genuine customer feedback.

 ---

 # Stored Procedure

-A stored procedure was developed to maintain database hygiene by cleaning abandoned carts.
+A stored procedure was implemented to clean abandoned shopping carts.

+The procedure removes:

-The procedure removes carts that contain no items and carts that contain items but were never converted into orders.
+- carts that contain no items
+- carts that contain items but were never converted into orders

 Before cleanup: